bazomeister/Python4DS/README.md

-# Python for Data Science - Weekly Exercises

-This repository will contain the weekly exercises from the **Python for Data Science** course.
-Each week, new exercises will be added and building upon the concepts covered in the sessions.

 ## Session 1: Exercises

 Session 1 focuses on Python basics like printing, variables, loops, lists, and simple functions.
 These tasks help me become comfortable with Python's core concepts.